hydra3333/vapoursynth-cnr3/src/CNR3_Coder_Restart_Introduction_to_CMS07_0.md

 a) confirmation of your understanding of the restart and the old/new separation;
 b) any questions on CMS07.0;
-c) the enumerated prevailing-rules list.
+c) the enumerated prevailing-rules list;
-d) your proposed header/structure layout;
+d) your proposed file/header/structure layout (as a text proposal — no files yet).

 **Do you have any comments or questions?**